-Dairy biosecurity is vital for protecting your own farm, the dairy industry and Australian agriculture against the spread of pests and diseases on and between farms.
+Dairy biosecurity is vital for protecting your farm and the broader dairy industry from the spread of pests and diseases on and between farms.

 Dairy farms have biosecurity risks specific to their farming systems.

 Animal Health Australia

-Animal Health Australia (AHA) and the Farm Biosecurity program contains excellent resources for covering the basics of on-farm biosecurity.
+Animal Health Australia (AHA) and Farm Biosecurity provide resources covering the basics of on-farm biosecurity.
 You can find out more on the Animal Health Australia website.

 You can also purchase a biosecurity gate sign, or download the template for free from the Farm Biosecurity website.

 Dairy farmers can therefore maintain their LPA accreditation by entering their dairy license number when reregistering, which exempts them from LPA auditing and from completing the biosecurity and animal welfare LPA learning modules.

 Farmers who run other livestock (such as sheep or beef) will need to be independently LPA accredited for that business.
 Visit the MLA website to find out more about accreditation.